-There are eleven dams on the Kenai Peninsula Borough, two of which are identified as High Hazard according to the USACE National Inventory of Dams (NID).
-The Lowell Creek and Bridge Creek dams are both classified as High Hazard according to the NID and neither structure has an approved Emergency Action Plan.
+There are eleven dams on the Kenai Peninsula Borough, two of which are identified as High Hazard according to the USACE NID.
+The Lowell Creek and Bridge Creek dams are both classified as High Hazard according to the NID, and neither structure has an approved EAP.
 In July of 2016, the City of Seward signed an agreement to develop an EAP with the Alaska Department of Natural Resources.
 As of January 2017, the EAP has not yet been completed.